-- Tilt-up Concrete Walls can expedite construction and reduce cost but could also provide added risk with raising large wall panels by crane.
-Skanska will plan this work to avoid injuries by engineering pick points and having pick plans that keep workers and the public out of harms way. - Public Right-of-Way Skanska understands the risks to workers and pedestrians when working in the public right-of-way.
-Skanska will work with the city to close sidewalks and streets as necessary to protect RSD students and the public.
+Public right-of-way - Skanska will work with the city to close sidewalks and streets as necessary to protect RSD students and the public.
 We will also require all workers to wear high visibility vests and experienced flaggers will be employed to keep the public safe.
-This work will happen with the students are not there; during summer breaks and weekends.
+This work will happen when the students are not there; during summer breaks and weekends.

 Skanska shares common values with RSD.
 As a team we will ensure that RSD students, staff and visitors are safe.
 Skanska's "Care for Life" value is our top priority.
-We are focused on the well-being of every construction worker involved with our projects.
+We are focused on the well-being of everyone involved with our projects.